-In the Grade 3 units, the Skills Strand texts and the Listening & Learning Strand readalouds consistently complement one another in terms of domain-based content.
+In Grade 3, the Skills Strand texts and the Listening & Learning Strand read-alouds consistently complement one another in terms of domain-based content.
 By Grade 3, students who have received CKLA instruction typically have both the basic and advanced code knowledge needed to decode nearly all possible letter-sound correspondences in the English language.
 At this point, when students encounter words with spellings that may not have been taught explicitly, they should be able to analyze these words based on existing code knowledge and make inferences about words and phrases using the surrounding text.
 This decoding automaticity allows students to devote greater attention to comprehension, fluency, and continued vocabulary acquisition.

-By Grade 4, students should be able to independently read increasingly complex text, as well as respond in writing to these same texts.
-Consequently, in Grade 4 CKLA, there are no longer two separate strands of instruction.
-Instead, the program includes a combination of features from both the Skills Strand and Listening & Learning Strand.
+By Grades 4 and 5, students should be able to independently read increasingly complex text, as well as respond in writing to these same texts.
+Consequently, in Grades 4 and 5 CKLA, there are no longer two separate strands of instruction.
+Instead, the program includes a combination of features from both the Skills Strand and the Listening & Learning Strand.
 Each unit includes explicit instruction and practice in writing, grammar, morphology, spelling, and reading.